-Each classroom has a consistent set of rules, expectations, and routines specific to the grade level and class, based on being safe, cooperative, prepared, and respectful.
+Each classroom has a consistent set of rules, expectations, and routines specific to the grade level and class, based on being safe, respectful, and responsible.
 The classroom teacher uses a variety of positive behaviour management strategies and reinforcements to encourage appropriate behaviour.